Treat Chronic Pain With Joint Injections

-If you or a loved one is suffering from an inflamed joint and in need of treatment, visit UPMC Susquehanna for joint injections.
-Our orthopedic specialists have years of experience providing treatment so you can get back to leading a pain-free life.
+If you or a loved one is suffering from an inflamed joint and in need of treatment, visit UPMC for joint injections.
+Our orthopaedic specialists have years of experience providing treatment so you can get back to leading a pain-free life.

 Conditions That Can be Treated by Corticosteroid Injections

-Joint injections can be used to treat a variety of orthopedic conditions, including:
+Joint injections can be used to treat a variety of orthopaedic conditions, including:

-Visit UPMC Susquehanna to Learn More About Joint Injections
+Visit UPMC to Learn More About Joint Injections

 Although joint injections can provide pain relief, reduce stiffness and help an individual regain mobility, there is a limit on how many cortisone shots an individual should get.
 Repeated joint injections may cause joint cartilage to deteriorate, which is why our doctors recommend not getting cortisone shots more than three or four times a year.

-UPMC Susquehanna is dedicated to providing joint injections in Williamsport and Wellsboro, PA and the surrounding areas.
+UPMC is dedicated to providing joint injections in Williamsport and Wellsboro, PA and the surrounding areas.